microsoft/industry/fsi/docs/fsiPolicies.md

 ### Landing Zones management group (e.g., FSI-Landing-Zones)

+The landing zones management group is the overall management group for the initial geo management group that is being created, subject to the region that is selected for deployment.
+For Azure service enablement, once a new Azure service is approved and must be enabled by the FSI organization, the policy assignment at this scope must be updated to allow the related resource types for that service.
+When deploying FSI Landing Zones on Microsoft Azure, each of the services that are selected on the **Security, Governance, and Compliance** page of the [**FSI Landing Zones**](https://aka.ms/fsilz) wizard will be enabled by default.

 | PolicySetDefinition | PolicyDefinition DisplayName | PolicyDefinition Description |
 |-----------------------|-----------------------------|-----------------------------|
 |  | Allowed resource types | This policy enables you to specify the resource types that your organization can deploy.
 Only resource types that support 'tags' and 'location' will be affected by this policy.
 To restrict all resources please duplicate this policy and change the 'mode' to 'All'. |

 ### Geo management group (e.g., FSI-North-America)

+The geo management group is where all the Azure policies for each service is assigned, such as Key Vault, Storage Accounts, Networking Services, Azure Open AI etc. Should there be a need to expand to another geo in the future, the recommendation will be to assign the same policy initiatives to the new geo management group as it would require different input to the parameters for the policies that has dependencies, such as new connectivity hub, Log Analytics workspace etc., in order for the organization to remain compliant while expanding.

 | PolicySetDefinition | PolicyDefinition DisplayName | PolicyDefinition Description |
 |-----------------------|-----------------------------|-----------------------------|